parthchopra0521/Tic-Tac-Toe-Ransomware/README.md

 # Tic-Tac-Toe-Ransomware

-As a beginner project, tried creating the classic Tic-Tac-Toe game using the Pygame framework and then extended the project's scope to introduce ransomware, employing the Cryptography library for encryption and decryption functionalities.
+As a beginner project, I tried creating the classic Tic-Tac-Toe game using the Pygame framework and then extended the project's scope to introduce ransomware, employing the Cryptography library for encryption and decryption functionalities.

 What I learned from this project: